nikitaagarwal/RareGeneticConditionsDiagnoser/README.md

 gunicorn app.wsgi
 ```

-### See discuss.pdf for test/edge cases, some general tradeoffs, and possible feature add-ons for the future.
+### See tradeoffs.pdf for test/edge cases, some general tradeoffs, and possible feature add-ons for the future.